Olu-DAnalyst/afritech-social-media-monitoring-dashboard/README.md

 ## Project Goal

-Develop an intelligent monitoring dashboard to track brand mentions, customer sentiment, product recall patterns, and unresolved crisis indicators to support proactive reputation management.
+To design a monitoring solution that enables stakeholders to track sentiment, identify emerging risks, and take proactive action to protect brand reputation and improve customer experience.

 ---